A restricted memory quasi-Newton bundle method for nonsmooth optimization on Riemannian manifolds: Restricted memory Riemannian quasi-Newton bundle method

-\item[(j)] When condition $\check{w}_{k+1}<\rho\|\tilde{g}_{k+1}\|^2$ in Step \ref{Step:31} is satisfied for $\Gamma$ times, we know that $i_C=1$ by Step \ref{Step:37}.
-If the SR1 update is used in later iterations, then the correction in Step \ref{Step: correction} is executed, which could make condition (\ref{SR1cond1}) untrue, and therefore the frequency of SR1 update is reduced.
-This may improve the numerical performance.
+\item[(j)] When condition $\check{w}_{k+1}<\rho\|\tilde{g}_{k+1}\|^2$ in Step \ref{Step:31} is satisfied for $\Gamma$ times, we set $i_C=1$ by Step \ref{Step:37}.
+If the SR1 update is used in later iterations, then the correction in Step \ref{Step: correction} is executed, which could make SR1 update condition untrue, and therefore the frequency of SR1 update is reduced.
+This may improve the numerical performance. \end{itemize} \end{remark}